Carlos Hernández

 UTC−6 · ES / EN

-I build production LLM systems — and small tools for my own life.
+I build production LLM systems — observable, versioned, costed, deletable.

 I Production work